rotemb9/CAT_memory_paper/README.md

 2. Directory "analysis_codes" includes the codes for analyzing the data from all experiments.
 The analysis was performed with R version 3.3.3
+To run the codes you need to insert the correct path of the data files in the code.

 3. Directory "data" includes the data from all experiments as Rdata files